**New**

 It’s a delight to spend time with Stella, a wrecking ball of a character; unforgettable, sexy, sassy, fearless and smart as a whip.
 Vulnerable clients, and even the sexist ones, obstructive authorities and damning evidence only cause Stella to raise her game.
 The cases play out in a fast-paced multi track mystery with a couple of neat twists.
 The dry wit and crackling dialogue are a treat.

-The Murder Pool will be published on 5th March.
+The Murder Pool was published on 5th March.